instructure/pdf-annotate.js/docs/api/StoreAdapter.md

 ### StoreAdapter

-`StoreAdapter` is an abstract class that will need to be implemented for fetching annotation data.
+The `StoreAdapter` is an abstract class that will need to be implemented for fetching annotation data.
 An unimplemented instance of `StoreAdapter` is used as the default adapter.
 Any call to an umimplemented adapter will result in an `Error` being thrown.

-###### Usage
+__Usage__

 ```js
 let MyStoreAdapter = new PDFJSAnnotate.StoreAdapter({